segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Unique IDs for each element are the most stable way for Visual Tagger to identify an element, even if the page is reorganized.

-### When should I use Visual Tagger vs coded instrumentation?
+### When should I use Visual Tagger instead of a coded instrumentation?

 Visual Tagger is a great way to get started with tracking, but over time you might need to augment with coded instrumentation.

 These are ideal use cases for Visual Tagger:
 - Understanding how users are engaging with your public website.
 Beyond page tracking, you can learn which CTA’s are most popular, collect information from forms, learn when users engage with interactive content like a carousel.

 - Similarly for campaign landing pages, that needs to go live with short turnaround, and require tracking forms, CTA, and other interactive content

 - Understanding your ecommerce funnel, how users browse and filter products, add them to cart before checking out and completing an order

 - Learn more about how users use your product or service, after logging in.
 Track key semantic events in your product such as Project Created (project mngt app), Account Upgraded, Listing Favorited (apartment rental site) etc to learn about adoption, engagement, and retention

 These are examples of when to augment with coded instrumentation: